Rafting in Rishikesh

 Q: What is the minimum age for rafting in Rishikesh?

-Q: How should I select a rafting operator with so many options and price variations?
+Q: How should I choose a rafting operator in Rishikesh?

 Help us to Improve this Rafting in Rishikesh Guide!